Universal groups of cellular automata: Definitions

 The \emph{automorphisms} of a subshift $X$ are the self-homeomorphisms of $X$ that commute with the shift $\sigma$, and they form a group denoted by $\Aut(X)$.
 When $X = A^\Z$, we write $\Aut(X)$ also as $\RCA(A)$, and $\RCA(|A|)$ for the abstract group up to isomorphism.

 \emph{Words} over an alphabet $A$ \cite{Lo02} form a monoid $A^*$ under concatenation, which is denoted $u \cdot v$ or $uv$.
 A word $u$ is \emph{$m$-unbordered} if $vu = uv' \implies |v| = 0 \vee |v| \geq m$, and \emph{unbordered} if it is $|u|$-unbordered.
 Configurations $x \in A^\Z$ are two-way infinite words.
 Often they have a periodic left and right tail, and a left tail with repeating word $u$ is written ${^\omega} u$ and a right tail as $u^\omega$.
-The position of the origin is left implicit when specifying infinite words.
+The position of the origin is either left implicit when specifying infinite words or marked with a decimal point.
 Finite words are $0$-indexed in formulas.
 In text we use the standard English ordinals, so the ``first symbol'' of a word $w$ is $w_0$ rather than $w_1$.

 The clopen sets in $A^\Z$ are precisely the Boolean algebra generated by basic cylinders.
 We say a clopen set $F$ is \emph{$m$-unbordered} if $F \cap \sigma^i(F) = \emptyset$ for $i \in [1, m-1]$.
 Clearly $u$ is $m$-unbordered if and only if $[u]_i$ is an $m$-unbordered clopen set in the full shift.